karol-op/Home-Assistant/README.md

 In my case, I didn't have much time to set up DNS, so I just use a simple to use [nabucasa](https://www.nabucasa.com/) subscription service.
 It costs only 5$/month and contains not only external access but also full Google Assistant/Alexa voice assistants integration and webhooks management.

+# User Interface

+There's a lot to write about my UI, but long story short it's mostly based on Mobile(smartphone) usage.
+I spent lots of hours on this, and still spend because i'm trying to polish it and build dashboard for computers/tablets :)

 ### Hardware